notexactlynikhil/Space-Invaders/README.md

 # Space-Invaders
 PLEASE SCROLL DOWN AND READ THIS - A HUMBLE REQUEST FROM SUDO-NIKHIL This is game with GUI made using the modules in Pygame.
+# IF YOU WANT TO JUST PLAY THE GAME IGNORE THE REST AND LOOK HERE
+1. I have attached a zip folder in the releases tab, you can click download.
+2. After downloading it, extract it.
+3. You will find a file called start-game.exe in the extracted folder.
+4. Follow the 3 steps correctly and done!
+You can ignore everything given below over here> == IGNORE UNLESS U WANT THE SOURCE OR DON'T KNOW WHAT I'M TALKING ABOUT ==
 # Requirements
 1. Common sense.
 This is a dev website and I'm spoonfeeding.
 Ugh.
 2. Python 3.8.0 or above (NOT PYTHON 3.9 AS IT HAS PROBLEMS WITH PYGAME) I would suggest u to click on this link (https://www.python.org/ftp/python/3.8.6/python-3.8.6-amd64.exe) and run the installer.
 While installing, make sure to check the checkbox which says 'Add python to path'